-So my first official day as a councilor was on Thursday, August the 7th, 2014.
+So my first official day as a councillor at the Gisborne District Council was on Thursday, August the 7th, 2014.

 Needless to say, the powhiri was great.

 Powhiri are usually great, but it was especially wonderful for me and for others to see the Gisborne District Council engage in an inherently Māori process.
 The happy comment was made to me by someone in attendance that they felt like there was a positive shift happening at the council.
 That made me smile.

 Overall it was a great morning and it felt like, as Papa Rutene said, ‘a family reunion.’

 I want to make a special mention to the following groups for supporting the morning:

 Te Wānanga o Aotearoa, Te Kura Kaupapa Māori o Horouta Wānanga, Riverdale School, Te Kura o Whatātutu, Te Kaunihera o te Tairāwhiti, Tauawhi Men’s Centre, Te Kura Awhio, The Māhaki, Rongowhakaata and Porourangi whanau, hapu and Iwi.

 To read more about the council mahi that I have done over the years click here.